Buy a Life Insurance Plan in a few clicks

-A plan that offers long term savings and insurance in one premium.
+A plan that offers long term savings and life cover.

-Insurance and investment in one plan with Kotak e-Invest.
+Insurance and Investment in one plan.

-In term insurance plans, if you fail to pay the term plan premium before the due date, then it might result in the policy lapsing, which will forfeit your insurance benefits and the premiums which you have paid so far.
+In term insurance plans, if you fail to pay the term plan premium before the due date, then it might result in the policy lapsing, which will forfeit your insurance benefits and the tips which you have paid so far.